ONLYOFFICE/check-licenses/README.md

         with:
           project_license: "MIT"
           working_directory: "./backend"
+          policy_file: ./.check-licenses.yml
 ```

 > [!IMPORTANT]
-> If you want to add exceptions to the standard license policies, add them to the file doc/dependency_decisions.yml.
+> If you want to add exceptions to the standard license policies, add them to the file .check-licenses.yml or doc/dependency_decisions.yml.